The Infrastructure: Loading Data and Writing Models

 Below I’ve included a diagram of the architecture.
 The first gray block represents the 256x256 RGB input image, the last gray block represents the final encoding, and each blue-red arrow represents a convolutional layer.
 I’ve omitted activation, batchnorm, and pooling layers in the diagram.

 When we compute the style loss, we do so at various intermediate outputs of the encoder.
-So below I’m grouped the different layers into red blocks; the output of each block is used to compute part of the style loss.
+In the diagram below I’ve grouped the layers into red blocks.
+The output at the right end of each block is used to compute part of the style loss.
 For example, the first red block looks like so:

 convolution -> batch norm -> relu -> convolution -> batch norm -> relu